patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 </React.Fragment>
 ```

-If no `variant` property is specified, then the variant will be set to default.
+If no `variant` property is specified, then the variant will be set to "default".
 Otherwise, use the following variants:

 | Variant | Description |
 |---|---|